 Life after living kidney donation

-“I don’t understand why people are born with two kidneys, but I’m very grateful we are able to live with one kidney because it not only enables us to do kidney transplants successfully, but it also enables us to do kidney transplants from living donors,” says Dr. Klein.
+“I don’t understand why people are born with two kidneys, but I’m very grateful we are able to live with one kidney because it not only enables us to do kidney transplants successfully, but it also enables us to do kidney transplants from living donors,” Dr. Klein says.

-Not only is it possible to donate a kidney to someone else, but most donors do not have to worry about long-term health consequences.
+It is possible to donate a kidney to someone else, and most donors do not have to worry about long-term health consequences.

 “We know that someone who passes the donor screening and is able to donate a kidney to a loved one can live a nice, healthy, long life with just one remaining kidney,” she says.